-There are nearly 80,000 centenarians (people aged 100 or older) in the US alone.
+There are nearly 100,000 centenarians (people aged 100 or older) in the US alone.
 What’s their secret?
 Genetics most certainly influences longevity—but lifestyle matters as well.
-Harvard researchers recently published a study that identifies five lifestyle factors that have an enormous impact on health and longevity.
+Harvard researchers published a study that identifies five lifestyle factors that have an enormous impact on health and longevity.
 People who adhered to all five could expect to outlive those with unhealthy habits by more than a decade!

 Longevity Is More Than Dumb Luck